maybe-finance/maybe/.github/ISSUE_TEMPLATE/bug_report.md

 ### How are you using Maybe?

 - [ ] I am a paying Maybe customer (hosted version)
+  - Paying Maybe users can also open requests in Intercom (if there is sensitive info involved)
 - [ ] I am a self-hosted user

 ### Self hoster checklist